 A spool valve can be operated in a number of ways; we could use:

 Spool valves are usually referred to by the nomenclature 3/2 or 5/3 etc., where the first number relates to the number of ports and the second to the number of different spool positions.

-We hope you enjoyed this short introduction to Spool valves.
+We hope you enjoyed this short introduction to pneumatic and hydraulic spool valves.